emberjs/log-manager/README.md

 The commands are:

-- `grunt build` to build the dist tools
+- `grunt build` to build the dist files
 - `grunt server` to run the test server at `http://localhost:4200`